 How do you go about making these great short ribs?

-Now while I don’t completely endorse it, this recipe can be rather successfully used with beef chuck roast cut into 3- to 4-inch pieces.
+Now while we don’t completely endorse it, this recipe can be rather successfully used with beef chuck roast cut into 3- to 4-inch pieces.
 The finished sauce will be nearly the same, but the meat will (because it is a different cut) be a bit less tender and a smidge less moist.
-(I know that’s hard to believe since it will have cooked in a liquid for hours, but it’s true).

 When you stop into Nino’s, let our butchers help you pick out the short ribs for your recipe.
 We want your recipe to turn out as great as you do!